-Due April 9: Turn in 3 copies of a draft of the paper (please print on both sides to save paper).
-I will distribute 2 of those copies to your referees.
+Due April 8: Turn in 3 copies of a draft of the paper (preferably electronic copies that your referees can use "Track Changes" on when making comments.
+Two of these copies go to your referees and the third goes to me.
 (This means each of you will referee two papers.)
-The referees will comment (in written form) on the accuracy, clarity of exposition and appropriateness of these papers for the Journal of Undergraduate Mathematics at Puget Sound as outlined in the Journal Guidelines for Authors.
-[10]
+The referees will comment (in written form) on the accuracy, clarity of exposition and appropriateness of these papers for the Journal of Undergraduate Mathematics at Puget Sound as outlined in the Journal Guidelines for Authors. [?]

-Due April 16 Referees give their reports to authors.
+Due April 15 Referees give their reports to authors.

-Due April 23: Turn in the final version of the paper in both paper and electronic (.PDF, .PS or .DOC) form along with all referee comments.
+Due April 22: Turn in the final version of the paper in both paper and electronic (.PDF, .PS or .DOC) form along with all referee comments.
 If the paper receives a passing grade, it will be published in the journal.